AeroRust/AeroRust.github.io/backgroundOnAeroRust.md

 ##### How to join and contribute?

 [Discord](https://discord.com/invite/6wFvsFWfnu) says hi, feel free to drop in if you’re even remotely interested in robotics, programming, aerospace etc.
-For the serious kind, there full - fledged working groups, where you’ll find people who are developing many projects (from programming to educational) under the AeroRust organization.
+For the serious kind, there exist full - fledged working groups, where you’ll find people who are developing many projects (from programming to educational) under the AeroRust organization.
 A good starting point to get involved is to check out https://github.com/AeroRust/WorkingGroup/issues, where you can find or share new ideas, current projects and more

 ##### Benefits of using Rust